cowlinmoo/IS212_ComeBeck/README.md

 **Just want to access ComeBeck WFH Tracker via the web?
 No problem!** You can skip the local setup and head straight to the deployed version at: [Link To Deployed Site](https://comebeckwfhtracker.systems/)

 ## Overview Of Steps To Run ComeBeck WFH Tracker Locally

+**Required Tools:**

+- **`Node.js` (v18.17.0)**: Node.js is a JavaScript runtime environment used for frontend development in this project.
+You can download and install it from the official website: [Node.js](https://nodejs.org/en/)
+- **`Python` (3.12.3)**: Python is the programming language used for the backend development of ComeBeck WFH Tracker with FastAPI.
+Download and install the Python version 3.12.3 from the official website: [Python](https://www.python.org/downloads/release/python-3123/)
+- **`Poetry`**: Poetry is a dependency management and packaging tool for Python.
+It is used to handle project dependencies and virtual environments in the backend.
+You can install Poetry by following the instructions on the official website: [Poetry](https://python-poetry.org/docs/)
+- **`Docker` (ensure it's running)**: Docker is a containerization platform used to run the backend application.
+You can find installation instructions and resources on the official website: [Docker](https://www.docker.com/get-started)
+- **`Docker Compose` (recommended)**: Docker Compose is a tool for managing multi-container Docker applications.
+It simplifies running applications with multiple interdependent services.
+Install instructions can be found on the official website: [Docker Compose](https://docs.docker.com/compose/install/)

+**Steps**

+1. Clone the repository
+2. Navigate to the repository directory
+3. Ensure docker is running
+4. Setting Up Environment Variables
+5. Start the Backend server
+6. Start the Frontend server
+7. Enjoy ComeBeck WFH Tracker 👨🏻‍💻

+### Set Up Environment Variables

+To run ComeBeck WFH Tracker locally, you need to create two `.env` files to store sensitive information (secrets).

+### Overview of the `.env` files needed
+- **`.env` file for Frontend:** This file stores environment variables specific to your frontend development environment.
+- **`.env` file for Backend:** This file stores environment variables specific to your backend development environment

+#### `.env` file for Frontend

+1. **Location:** Create a file named `.env` in the root directory of your frontend project.
+This is the same directory that contains your `package.json` file.
+The image provides a visual representation of this location.